EMasalskis/EMasalskis/README.md

 ## I'm a:
 - BCS student @ Vrije Amsterdam
-- IT intern @ Catawiki
+- Junior IT Specialist @ Catawiki
-- Future self made gazillionaire